chaturay/serverless-artillery/README.md

 Options:
   -a, --acceptance  Execute the script in acceptance mode.
 It will execute each
                     flow once, reporting failures.
+  -m, --monitoring  Execute the script in monitoring mode.
+It will execute each
+                    flow a multiple of times, alerting if the number of errors exceeds the configured threshold.
   -d, --data        A stringified script to execute -p, --path        A path to the file containing the script to execute --si, --stdIn     Have serverless read the event to invoke the remote function